 - Respecting the branding guidelines of the project (e.g. each broadcaster is to use their own logo and branding elements but mention the European collaboration, common hashtag and related visual icons on their website and in their promotional clips).

 - Sharing their content and media plans concerning the project with the EBU, for transparency purposes and to get the best out of the campaign.
 The EBU will then share these plans with all other participating broadcasters for their use – upon agreement by the producers – or for inspiration, as well as for coordination purposes.

 - Cross-promotion, insofar as the marketing and communication plans of each broadcaster are to be shared with the other participating broadcasters.
 Whenever possible, there will be cross-promotion and coordination among communications teams to heighten the impact of our message and demonstrate consistency and coherence in the European narrative.

-- Disseminate the song, choreography, date and time of the campaign, slogan and visual icons to enable and encourage children to participate in whatever forms they consider appropriate.
+- Disseminating the song, choreography, date and time of the campaign, slogan and visual icons to enable and encourage children to participate in whatever forms they consider appropriate.

-- Film at least one group of children taking part in the dance on the day agreed for the campaign (the number of children, stage, background and production elements are for each broadcaster to decide).
+- Filming at least one group of children taking part in the dance on the day agreed for the campaign (the number of children, stage, background and production elements are for each broadcaster to decide).